brucebot/IPSwitcher/README.md

-IPSwitch
+IPSwitcher
 ========

-Switch IP address for windows between static and dhcp
+Switch IP address for windows 7 between static and dhcp